jediahjireh/freelancer-profile-manager/README.md

 ## Configuration

-Replace live website links with localhost endpoints in development.
+Replace the live website links with localhost endpoints to run this project locally.

 - Backend: [server.js](/backend/server.js) (replace link to frontend):